Panthers rout Oilers 6-1 in Game 3 to take a 2-1 lead in the Stanley Cup Final

 SUNRISE, Fla.
-(AP) — Brad Marchand and Sam Bennett scored again, Sam Reinhart and Carter Verhaeghe each got their first goal in the Stanley Cup Final and the defending champion Florida Panthers capitalized on the Edmonton Oilers' worst performance in weeks to win Game 3 in a 6-1 rout Monday night and take a 2-1 series lead.
+(AP) — Taking advantage of the Edmonton Oilers' worst performance in several weeks, the defending Florida Panthers pounced on mistakes to win Game 3 in a 6-1 rout Monday night and take a 2-1 series lead.

-Marchand became the oldest player to score in each of the first three games of a final and the first to open the scoring the next time out after notching an overtime winner.
-His 11 goals in the final are the most among active players, one more than similarly ageless Corey Perry.

-Bennett added his NHL playoff-leading 14th goal, just the second at home, after making a big hit on Edmonton's Vasily Podkolzin that contributed to the turnover to spring him on a breakaway.
-Marchand and Bennett have combined to score eight of Florida's 13 goals in the series.
+Brad Marchand became the oldest player to score in each of the first three games of a final, while Sam Bennett added his NHL playoff-leading 14th goal after making a big hit on Edmonton's Vasily Podkolzin that contributed to the turnover to spring him on a breakaway.
+Marchand and Bennett have combined to score eight goals for Florida, which was dominant in just about every way.

+"We ended up playing what Florida kind of wanted," said Oilers goalie Stuart Skinner, who got pulled after allowing five goals on 23 shots.
+“They were great tonight.”

-But it was not just them this time.
-Verhaeghe buried a perfect shot into the net under the cross bar on the power play, Reinhart made up for missing the net on an earlier attempt, Aaron Ekblad scored to chase Stuart Skinner on the fifth goal on 23 shots and Evan Rodrigues added the exclamation point in the waning minutes.
+And it was not just Bennett and Marchand.
+Carter Verhaeghe and Sam Reinhart each got his first goal of the series, Aaron Ekblad scored to chase Skinner and Evan Rodrigues added the exclamation point in the waning minutes.

+“We’re a very deep team,” Marchand said.
+“That’s one of our strengths is the depth of the group from the front end to the back end to the goaltending.”

 At the other end of the ice, Sergei Bobrovsky earned the "Bobby!
 Bobby!" chants from a fired up South Florida crowd.
 The two-time Vezina Trophy-winning goaltender known as "Bob" was on his game for the very few quality chances the discombobulated Oilers mustered, making 32 saves.